-Bacon Cheddar Ranch Mashed Potatoes are loaded with flavor and have a secret ingredient that yields perfectly creamy potatoes every time.
-These potatoes are sure to be the star of weeknight dinners and holiday meals alike.
+Bacon Cheddar Mashed Potatoes with ranch are loaded with flavor and have a secret ingredient that yields perfectly creamy potatoes every time.
+These potatoes - like this Baked Potato Casserole - are sure to be the star of weeknight dinners and holiday meals alike.

 This post was originally published in February 2020 and has been completely updated with new photos, step-by-step instructions, FAQs, and more.

-These bacon cheddar ranch mashed potatoes will satisfy your greatest comfort food craving.
-They are perfectly creamy and are loaded with crowd-pleasing flavors.
+Indulgent potato dishes, like this Hashbrown Potatoes Deluxe casserole, are always a winner at dinner time.
+These bacon cheddar mashed potatoes with ranch dressing mix will satisfy your greatest comfort food craving.
+They are perfectly creamy and loaded with crowd-pleasing flavors.

 With my tips and make-ahead instructions, you will serve up the very best mashed potatoes each and every time.
 No more lumpy potatoes or dried-out leftovers!